 For a small fee, you can have stunning views of the city and the mountains.
 The cable car leads to a hotel resort named Monte Taxco.
 If you are lucky to stay in this hotel I’m sure you are going to enjoy the beautiful sunrises and sunsets every day.
 But if you choose another place to stay, you can also go to the restaurant and bar for a romantic moment or maybe just for the opportunity to take the best photos.

-- Cacahuamilpa Caverns.
+- Cacahuamilpa Caverns

 Only a few minutes from Taxco are one of the largest cave systems in the world.
 The tunnels are up to 10 km. in length and two subterranean rivers.
-The stalactites and stalagmites are breath taking and I’m sure you are going to enjoy analyzing the different figures.
+The stalactites and stalagmites are breathtaking and I’m sure you are going to enjoy analyzing the different figures.

 There are optional activities as Rafting, Rappelling, Zip-Lining and Horse Riding.
 You can visit Taxco and Cacahuamilpa Caves on a Day Tour from Mexico City.

-It’s a unique event once a year, if you have the opportunity, don’t miss it.
+It’s a unique event once a year if you have the opportunity, don’t miss it.
 (November).

 It takes place on the streets of Taxco, it’s an Urban Downhill competition (stairs, ramps, declines narrow alleys and spectacular jumps).
 Just be sure to book your hotel with time, because is an international event, but it’s worth it.

-One of the best attractions of Taxco is of course the silver jewelry, it’s a paradise for silver shopping (just look for the .925 stamp for the best quality).
+One of the best attractions of Taxco is, of course, the silver jewelry it’s a paradise for silver shopping (just look for the .925 stamp for the best quality).

 Where to Eat in Taxco